gustavla/nplook/README.md

 npzlook
 =======

-Command-line tool that peeks into a numpy NPZ file and summarizes its contents.
+Command-line tool that peeks into a numpy `npy` or `npz` file and summarizes its contents.

 installation
 ------------